tlsa/peltar/README.md

 drawing a circle and indexing into a texture with a bit of maths to select a pixel colour that would give the illusion of 3D.)

-It is completely unfinished, although it did just about reach the point of being almost playable.
-I've not worked on it for ages, but thought it would be better on GitHub than on an old HDD.
+It is unfinished, although it is playable.
+Most of what remains to do is main menu, setting up a game, score keeping, etc.

 Compile and run
 ---------------